 Parents are hired as counselors, drivers, and canteen workers.
 You'll be asked to list your order of preference on the application.
 All parents sleep in camper housing, even if they are not officially counselors.

-All camp parents MUST arrive by 1:00 p.m. on the Saturday of the session you are scheduled to work.
+All camp parents MUST arrive by 1:00 p.m. on the Saturday of the session you are scheduled.
 NO EXCEPTIONS.
-Late arrivals will jeopardize their employment for the week.
-You will attend a mandatory training session covering all aspects of your job.
+Late arrivals will jeopardize their volunteer opportunity for the week.
+You will attend a mandatory training session covering all aspects of your responsibilities.
 You are only able to bring your own child/children with you at this time.

-Your work week will end the following Sunday at 10:00 a.m.
+Your week will end the following Sunday at 10:00 a.m.

-For each week a parent works as a camp parent, a $300 discount will be applied toward the balance of one camper's fees.
-If your child's enrollment is dependent on you being hired, please put a note on his or her application.
+For each week a parent volunteers as a camp parent, a $300 discount will be applied toward the balance of one camper's fees.
+If your child's enrollment is dependent on you being chosen, please put a note on his or her application.

-All parents, even those who were not hired as drivers, must be prepared to drive in case of emergency.
+All parents, even those who were not chosen as drivers, must be prepared to drive in case of emergency.
 Consequently, we ask all parents applying to provide driver's license information.

-We also hire CAMP NURSES for each week.
+We also have CAMP NURSES for each week.
 Full tuition discount is offered in exchange for medical services.
-Camper's registration form must accompany employment application.
+Camper's registration form must accompany a staff application.

-Hiring typically begins in March.
-Submit your employment application (available online) as soon as possible.
+Selection typically begins in March.
+Submit your staff application (available online) as soon as possible.

 MINI MOMS & DADS

 The social center of camp is our canteen.
 We've found it valuable to have extra adults present during our busiest times.
-Be prepared to scoop ice cream, pour sodas, clean tables, sweep floors, etc. Canteen parents have scheduled work times.
+Be prepared to scoop ice cream, pour sodas, clean tables, sweep floors, etc. Canteen parents have scheduled work times in the Canteen.
 Canteen Parents are our third priority for camp parent hiring.